joexu22/CodeSnippetsXu/ASCII_ART/ImageManipulationIdea.md

 # Personal Application
 This is more of a personal art project...
 Personally want to do some style-transfers
-Using this paticular method, resolution would not be too much of an issue...
+Using this particular method, resolution would not be too much of an issue...

 # Likely Have Great Application Towards Computer Doodle Projects
-Doodles Can Really Be Upscaled
+Doodles Can Really Be Upscale